 Growing evidence tells us that patient experience is a good indicator of the quality of health services.
 Better experience, stronger partnerships with consumers, and patient and family-centred care have been linked to improved health, clinical, financial, service and satisfaction outcomes.

-Until recently there was no consistent national approach to collection, measurement and use of patient experience information on a regular basis.
+The Commission conducts two national surveys to enable the collection, measurement and use of patient experience information on a regular basis.